Polska wersja

 Key ideas:

 Let's stick to the Elo system we are using.
 The model will compute Elo for each player.
-We will compare SUM(Elo)
+We will compare SUM(Elo) of teams to compute the probability of winning.

 Let's define a simple L2 loss function.
 Our model will try to minimize loss over all games: $$ loss = (\text{real_chance} - \text{predicted_chance})^2 $$